wl-net/dataview/automation/README.md

 Examples of specific rules that can be implemented in dataview:

-* If it is after 9am and before 5pm, set status to away, otherwise set status to online
+* If it is after 9am and before 5pm, set status to away, otherwise set status to online (Decider: Time.
+Automator: Status)
-* If it is after 10pm and before 6am, turn the lights off.
+* If it is after 10pm and before 6am, turn the lights off (Decider: Time.
+Automator: Light)
-* When there is no motion
+* When there is no motion after 10pm, reduce the music volume (Decider: Time, Sensor.
+Automator: Music)

+Implementing this in a way that is easy for a user to program may require the addition of a models to handle the creation of rules where slight variances to the rules results in a automator being called.
+However, in general we want to avoid making Controllers complicated and defer as much of the decision process to Deciders.

 Speaker Control
 ----